cmip6moap/cmip6moap.github.io/resources/using-git-during-the-hackathon.md

 are happy with this.

-Other than cloning a public repo, most of the commands you will need to run to work with Git and GitHub will require you to use the command line, and so you for JASMIN you will need to connect via SSH.
+Other than cloning a public repo, most of the commands you will need to run to work with Git and GitHub will require you to use the command line – for JASMIN you will need to connect via SSH.
 The default text editor on JASMIN is Vim, so you may need to take a look at this [Vim command reference](https://vim.rtorr.com/).

 ## How to work collaboratively